tomds/tomds.github.io/poetry/ignorance-is-bliss.md

 A million miles from sordid mind games

 But outside they’re busy rewriting the rules
-Not putting out fires but adding more fuel
+Not putting out fires but pouring on fuel
 If you care you’re a traitor, if you hate you’re a saint
 Well I’ve news for you buddy: you bloody well ain’t
 Forget your false profits, hollow gestures be damned